 There is not much cell service in the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon with GPS.

-From Canmore, driving down the Smith Dorrien, you’ll pass other stop-offs like Ha Ling and EEOR.
+From Canmore, driving down the Smith Dorrien, you’ll pass other trailheads for hikes like Ha Ling and EEOR.
 Follow the AllTrails start mark to find the parking options.
 There is a small area for street parking along the road on the right-hand side of the road near Spray Lakes.
 Park Here.

 When Can You Hike Windtower?